 The reasons for heading towards self-service reporting are almost self-evident.
 There are constant budget pressures, yet competitive pressures call for increased access to relevant information.
 IT can be caught in the middle.
 The pragmatic decision is to shed some of the centralized reporting function housed in IT and enable self-service reporting by business users.

-Years ago, this might have sounded like a radical new way of delivering information, but the trend was set in place with the advent of reporting tools as rudimentary as Excel.
+Years ago, this might have sounded like a radical new way of delivering information, but the trend was set in place with the advent of reporting tools as rudimentary as Crystal Reports.
+In the 1990s, it was the de facto standard for desktop-based reporting.
 While sophisticated report writing still requires specialized skills and database knowledge, now even more sophisticated interactive reporting software, such as InetSoft’s, make it even more realistic to enable more self-service reporting.

 IT responsibilities do not disappear, of course, for self-service reporting.
-Rather they are focused on tool selection, administration, on delivering quality data on time, and production reporting.
-The savings are, nonetheless, appreciable.
+Rather they are focused on tool selection, setup, administration, on delivering quality data on time, and production reporting.
+Data model setup is probably the most important step where databases are identified and mapped, and complex field names are given easy to understand labels, and users are given dictionaries of field explanations.

 If there are caveats to self-service reporting, they would include the potential dilution of knowledge resulting from spreading the reporting function across various lines of business, something that is exacerbated by the anthropological tendency for departmental silo-ing.
 Ironically, that undesirable outcome reminds one of the old days when information and database silos cropped across the enterprise, which itself spawned the business intelligence solutions of today.

-So do not forget the value of the single version of the truth.
+And do not forget the value of the single version of the truth.
 The IT department still has a role to play in publishing common definitions and educating users how to find data, or in other cases constructing the approved virtual data models that work off of the centralized data warehouse.
+There is a risk that a user might calculate a metric in a way that is different from the corporate standardized definition.

 Along these lines, a good self-service reporting solution should be routinely monitored by IT.
 In larger organizations this might mean creating an organization structure to support these changes.